 Hospital Manager: Job Description & Career Requirements

 Hospital managers are responsible for making decisions regarding the financing and structure of a hospital.
-Because health care is constantly changing and new technology is improving everyday, hospital managers need to continue to evaluate procedures and health care efficiency.
+They also evaluate new procedures and health-care efficiency.
 Keep reading to learn more details about entering this profession.

-Hospital managers work with administrators to plan, strategize and coordinate the health services of a hospital.
-Hospital managers supervise all areas of a hospital, including physicians, health information technicians, nursing, medical records and more.
+Hospital managers work with administrators to plan and coordinate the health services of a hospital.
+They supervise all areas of a hospital, including physicians, health information technicians, nursing, medical records and more.
 Managers create many reports to analyze the effectiveness of various departments and work to reach financial goals and maintain budgets.
-They work to improve the efficiency of care, keep up-to-date on new laws, represent the facility at governing boards and organize records of facility services.
+They work to improve the efficiency of care, keep up-to-date on new laws, represent the facility at governing boards and organize the records of facility services.

-Hospital managers are required to have either a Master of Health Administration or a Master of Business Administration.
-These programs require students to take courses in financial analysis, management, economics, health care and health policy.
-Master of Health Administration and Master of Business Administration degrees can be found in colleges of medicine or allied health, while classroom based programs are in colleges of public health or business.
+Many employers require their hospital managers to have either a Master of Health Administration or a Master of Business Administration degree.
+Both programs require students to take courses in financial analysis, management, economics, health care and health policy.
+Master of Health Administration and Master of Business Administration degrees can be found in colleges of medicine or allied health, while business programs are found in colleges of public health or business.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) states that with the expansion and increased demand of health care, the job prospects for health care managers are expected to increase 23% from 2012-2022.
-Hospital managers can find career opportunities in hospitals across the country, and according to the BLS in 2012, the average salary for a manager in a general hospital was $104,680 per year.
+The U.S. Bureau of Labor Statistics (BLS) states that with the expansion and increased demand for health care, the job prospects for health care managers are expected to increase 17% from 2014-2024.
+Hospital managers can find career opportunities in hospitals across the country, and according to the BLS, in 2015, the median salary for a medical and health services manager was $94,500 per year.

 Alternate Career Options